itzjac/aidriven/README.md

  - Not understanding instructions

 Want to stress how ironic is that the in-game AI was still the biggest challenge for the LLM to solve.
-It doesn't end here, we will be performing the same and more challenging projects with a Claude premium.
+It doesn't end here, we will be performing the same and more challenging projects with portability in mind: Linux, iOS and Windows.